catamphetamine/webpack-isomorphic-tools/README.md

         'ttf',
         'svg'
       ],
-      path: 'path to your project folder here',
+      path: 'path to your project folder here', // or "paths"
-      loaders: ['url-loader?limit=10240'], // Any png-image or woff-font below or equal to 10K will be converted to inline base64 instead
+      loaders: ['url-loader?limit=10240'], // or "loader"; any png-image or woff-font below or equal to 10K will be converted to inline base64 instead
-      path_parser: Webpack_isomorphic_tools.url_loader_path_parser
+      path_parser: Webpack_isomorphic_tools.url_loader_path_parser // you don't need to know what this function does but you can always look at the sources (it's an extension point along with a couple more)
     }
   }
 }
 ```

-Then you create your server side instance of `webpack-isomorphic-tools` and register a Node.js require hook in the very main server script (and your web application code will reside in the server.js file which is require()d in the bottom)
+Then you create your server side instance of `webpack-isomorphic-tools` and register a Node.js require hook in the very main server script (and your web application code will reside in the server.js file which is `require()`d in the bottom):

 ### main.js